Gatito Fernández

-Roberto Júnior "Gatito" Fernández Torres (born 29 March 1988) is a Paraguayan footballer who plays as a goalkeeper for Campeonato Brasileiro Série A club Botafogo.
+Roberto Júnior Fernández Torres (born 29 March 1988), better known as Gatito Fernández, is a Paraguayan professional footballer who plays as a goalkeeper for Paraguayan Primera División club Cerro Porteño and the Paraguay national team.

 He is known as Gatito (little cat or kitten) for being the son of former Paraguayan 1986 World Cup goalkeeper Roberto Fernández, nicknamed Gato (cat).
-Because of his father, who was goalkeeper of brazilian clubs, such as Internacional and Palmeiras, Gatito had lived in Brazil before his professional days.
+Because of his father, who was a goalkeeper at Brazilian clubs, such as Internacional and Palmeiras, Gatito had lived in Brazil before his professional days.

-Career

 Club career

+Early career

 Fernández started his professional career with Paraguayan Primera División club Cerro Porteño in 2007.
 He became Paraguayan champion with the club in the 2009 Apertura.
 Following the achievement, he joined Argentine Primera División side Estudiantes de La Plata.
 After a season in the club without any first team appearance, he joined Racing.

-Utrecht (loan)

-In August 2011, Utrecht announced to have signed Fernández on loan for one year to cover a possible departure of Michel Vorm.
+In August 2011, FC Utrecht announced the signing of Fernández on loan for one year to cover a possible departure of Michel Vorm.

 Botafogo

-On 26 November 2016 Fernandéz signed with Botafogo, on a free transfer, a two-year contract until December 2018.
+On 26 November 2016, Fernandéz signed with Botafogo on a two-year contract until December 2018, moving on a free transfer.

 On 9 April 2018, after good performances in the 2017 Copa Libertadores and 2018 Campeonato Carioca, Botafogo extended contract with Fernandéz until December 2021.

-On 6 October 2022, he became the foreign player with the most appearences for Botafogo, surpassing his teammate Joel Carli with 188 games.
+On 6 October 2022, he became the foreign player with the most appearances for Botafogo, surpassing his teammate Joel Carli with 188 games.

+On 2 February 2023, Fernández signed a contract renewal until the end of 2024 with Botafogo.

+On 19 July, Fernández returned to play for Botafogo in a 1–1 draw against the Argentine team Patronato, a game valid for the Copa Sudamericana.
+The game marked Gatitos return after eight months without playing.
+Although the goalkeeper had been fully recovered for months from the injury suffered in a game against Atlético Minero at the end of the previous year, his return to the field took a while to happen due to the good performances of his teammate Lucas Perri, who ended up taking over as the starting goalkeeper for Botafogo.

+At the end of the season his contract was not renewed, so during his time at the Rio de Janeiro club, he played 222 matches, becoming the fifth goalkeeper with the most games in Botafogo's history.

 International career

-He debuted with the Paraguayan U20 national team in the 2007 South American Youth Championship replacing injured Blas Hermosilla.
-He was selected for Paraguay senior squad for the 2011 Copa América.
-He was an un-used substitute for the squad as they finished the tournament as the runner-up.
+Fernández debuted with the Paraguay U20 national team in the 2007 South American Youth Championship replacing the injured Blas Hermosilla.
+He was selected for the Paraguay senior squad for the 2011 Copa América, remaining an unused substitute as the team finished the tournament as the runner-up.